-Credit risk is minimized through diversification or by investing in a variety of investments belonging to different sectors or industries.
-The Fund manages credit risk by the selection and approval of counterparties with stable credit ratings.
-In accordance with the Fund's policy, the Fund's overall credit position is monitored on a daily basis by the Trustee and is reviewed on a monthly basis by the Trustee's Board of Directors.
+The Fund manages credit risk through the selection and approval of counterparties and brokers with stable credit ratings.
+In accordance with the Fund's policy, the Fund's overall credit position is monitored on a daily basis by the Trustee and is reviewed on a monthly basis by the Board of Directors.